-- 1. Use an appropriate stand to securely support the rear of the snowmobile at the rear bumper.
-The track should be about 4 inches (10 cm) off the ground. - 2.
-Start the engine and allow it to warm up two to three minutes. - 3.
+- 1. Never rotate a dry track.
+For best track performance, always lubricate the track with water or snow before rotating the track. - 2.
+Use an appropriate stand to securely support the rear of the snowmobile at the rear bumper.
+The track should be about 4 inches (10 cm) off the ground. - 3.
+Start the engine and allow it to warm up two to three minutes. - 4.
 Depress the throttle abruptly and allow the track to rotate several revolutions.